Kate’s Best Penne with Spicy Vodka Sauce Recipe

 Instructions

 - Meanwhile bring a large pot of heavily salted water to a boil.
-Once boiling add the pasta and cook about 1-2 minutes shy of al dente.
+Once boiling add the pound of pasta and cook about 1-2 minutes shy of al dente.
 Save about a cup of the pasta water.
 Drain pasta.

 - Add the pasta to the sauce and cook over low heat, stirring until the pasta is well coated and everything is warm.
-Add a bit of the reserved pasta water a little at a time if it seems too thick.
+Add a bit of the reserved pasta water, a little at a time, if it seems too thick.

 - Spoon the pasta into bowls and sprinkle with parmesan and basil leaves.